KILTprotocol/docs/docs/chain/collator.md

 ## Sync the Blockchain State

 Before a collator can author blocks, the node needs to fully sync up with both the parachain and the relaychain.
-Depending on the size of the blockchain states, it may take a number of minutes to several hours maybe even days for the node to catch up.
+Depending on the size of the blockchain states, it may take a number of hours to few days for the node to catch up.
 More details can be found on the [Polkadot network docs](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-kusama#synchronize-chain-data).

 ## Session Keys